Hakimbek/my-java-notes/OOP/Encapsulation/Access_Modifiers/README.md

 # Private
 The access level of a private modifier is only within the class.
 It cannot be accessed from outside the class.

+### Role of Private Constructor
+  - If you make any class constructor private, you cannot create the instance of that class from outside the class.